ScottLogic/blog/_posts/2017-05-17-what-it-means-to-be-agile.md

 title: What it means to be Agile
 date: 2017-05-17 00:00:00 Z
 categories:
-- shunton
 - Delivery
 author: shunton
 layout: default_post
 summary: While there is much written about Agile, it’s important to understand not only the principles of the frameworks but also what it means to *be* Agile.
 ---

 While there is much written about Agile, it’s important to understand not only the principles of the frameworks but also what it means to *be* Agile.